Generic Name: trimethobenzamide hydrochloride

 Indications and Usage for Trimethobenzamide Capsules

-Trimethobenzamide Hydrochloride Capsule, USP 300 mg is indicated for the treatment of postoperative nausea and vomiting and for nausea associated with gastroenteritis.
+Trimethobenzamide hydrochloride capsules, USP are indicated for the treatment of postoperative nausea and vomiting and for nausea associated with gastroenteritis.

-Use of any dosage forms in patients with known hypersensitivity to trimethobenzamide is contraindicated.
+Use of any dosage form in patients with known hypersensitivity to trimethobenzamide is contraindicated.

-Caution should be exercised when administering trimethobenzamide hydrochloride capsules to children for the treatment of vomiting.
+Caution should be exercised when administering trimethobenzamide hydrochloride capsules, USP to children for the treatment of vomiting.
 Antiemetics are not recommended for treatment of uncomplicated vomiting in children and their use should be limited to prolonged vomiting of known etiology.
 There are two principal reasons for caution:

-1. The extrapyramidal symptoms which can occur secondary to trimethobenzamide hydrochloride capsules may be confused with the central nervous system signs of an undiagnosed primary disease responsible for the vomiting, e.g., Reye’s syndrome or other encephalopathy.
+- The extrapyramidal symptoms which can occur secondary to trimethobenzamide hydrochloride capsules, USP may be confused with the central nervous system signs of an undiagnosed primary disease responsible for the vomiting, e.g., Reye's syndrome or other encephalopathy.

-2. It has been suspected that drugs with hepatotoxic potential, such as trimethobenzamide hydrochloride capsules, may unfavorably alter the course of Reye’s syndrome.
-Such drugs should therefore be avoided in children whose signs and symptoms (vomiting) could represent Reye’s syndrome.
+- It has been suspected that drugs with hepatotoxic potential, such as trimethobenzamide hydrochloride capsules, USP, may unfavorably alter the course of Reye's syndrome.
+Such drugs should therefore be avoided in children whose signs and symptoms (vomiting) could represent Reye's syndrome.

-Trimethobenzamide hydrochloride capsules may produce drowsiness.
+Trimethobenzamide hydrochloride capsules, USP may produce drowsiness.
 Patients should not operate motor vehicles or other dangerous machinery until their individual responses have been determined.

 Usage in Pregnancy: Trimethobenzamide hydrochloride was studied in reproduction experiments in rats and rabbits and no teratogenicity was suggested.
 The only effects observed were an increased percentage of embryonic resorptions or stillborn pups in rats administered 20 mg and 100 mg/kg and increased resorptions in rabbits receiving 100 mg/kg.
 In each study these adverse effects were attributed to one or two dams.
 The relevance to humans is not known.
 Since there is no adequate experience in pregnant or lactating women who have received this drug, safety in pregnancy or in nursing mothers has not been established.

-Usage with Alcohol: Concomitant use of alcohol with trimethobenzamide hydrochloride capsules may result in an adverse drug interaction.
+Usage with Alcohol: Concomitant use of alcohol with trimethobenzamide hydrochloride capsules, USP may result in an adverse drug interaction.

-During the course of acute febrile illness, encephalitides, gastroenteritis, dehydration and electrolyte imbalance, especially in children and the elderly or debilitated, CNS reactions such as opisthotonos, convulsions, coma and extrapyramidal symptoms have been reported with and without use of trimethobenzamide hydrochloride capsules or other antiemetic agents.
-In such disorders caution should be exercised in administering trimethobenzamide hydrochloride capsules, particularly to patients who have recently received other CNS acting agents (phenothiazines, barbiturates, belladonna derivatives).
+During the course of acute febrile illness, encephalitides, gastroenteritis, dehydration and electrolyte imbalance, especially in children and the elderly or debilitated, CNS reactions such as opisthotonos, convulsions, coma and extrapyramidal symptoms have been reported with and without use of trimethobenzamide hydrochloride capsules, USP or other antiemetic agents.
+In such disorders caution should be exercised in administering trimethobenzamide hydrochloride capsules, USP, particularly to patients who have recently received other CNS-acting agents (phenothiazines, barbiturates, belladonna derivatives).
 Primary emphasis should be directed toward the restoration of body fluids and electrolyte balance, the relief of fever and relief of the causative disease process.
 Overhydration should be avoided since it may result in cerebral edema.

-The antiemetic effects of trimethobenzamide hydrochloride capsules may render diagnosis more difficult in such conditions as appendicitis and obscure signs of toxicity due to overdosage of other drugs.
+The antiemetic effects of trimethobenzamide hydrochloride capsules, USP may render diagnosis more difficult in such conditions as appendicitis and obscure signs of toxicity due to overdosage of other drugs.